ChrisPenner/jet/README.md

 <!-- tocstop -->

-A structural editor for JSON.
+Jet is a structural editor for JSON.

 I.e. an editor which is aware of the *structure* of JSON and allows you to manipulate it directly.
 The document is _always_ in a valid state.